-You can get a urinary tract infection (UTI) when bacteria or, less commonly, yeast enter and multiply within the urinary system.
+You can get a urinary tract infection (UTI) when bacteria enter and multiply within the urinary system.
 The infection occurs most commonly in the urethra and bladder but can spread to the kidneys if left untreated.

 Women are 30 times more likely to get UTIs than men.
 This is because their urethras (the tubes that carry urine from the bladder out of the body) are shorter than men’s, allowing bacteria easier access to the bladder.
 Also, women’s urethras are located near the vagina and anus, which are common sources of bacteria, such as Escherichia coli, that cause UTIs.

 Certain factors can put you at a higher risk of getting a UTI, including: